-The topography of the San Diego County Fire Protection District presents problems in delivery of emergency services, including fire protection.
+The topography of the Insert your fire protection district-presents problems in delivery of emergency services, including fire protection.
 Hilly terrain has narrow, winding roads with little circulation, preventing rapid access and orderly evacuation.
 Much of these hills are covered with highly non-fire resistive natural vegetation.
 In addition to access and evacuation problems, the terrain makes delivery of water extremely difficult.
 Some hill areas are served by water tank and pump systems are subject to failure in fire, high winds, earthquake and other power failure situations.